WarDrummer/dev-career-progression/README.md

   <summary>Professional Experience</summary>

 #### Professional Experience
+- [ ] Demonstrate the ability to break down requirements into Gherkin syntax that can be used for automation
 - [ ] Demonstrate the ability to create end-to-end tests using Cucumber or some equivalent ATDD tool
+- [ ] Demonstrate the ability to create integration tests that verify interactions between to separately deployed systems (e.g. API and database)
+- [ ] Demonstrate the ability to limit invariants in tests and explain how it can improve test quality
+- [ ] Explain how cyclomatic complexity can be used to evaluate the quality of automated tests
+- [ ] Explain the use and misuse of code coverage tools
+- [ ] Demonstrate the ability to code review automated tests; identify good qualities and suggest improvements
+- [ ] Explain the testing pyramid and how to decide home much of each testing type (unit, intergration, end-to-end) is necessary

 </details>